agentrules-sh/agentrules/packages/core/README.md

 Shared types and utilities for the AGENT_RULES ecosystem.

-**This package is for developers building custom registries or alternative clients.** If you just want to install or publish presets, use the [CLI](../cli) instead.
+**This package is for developers building custom registries or alternative clients.** If you just want to install or publish rules, use the [CLI](../cli) instead.

 ## Installation